-PCI DSS requirement 4.1: Use strong cryptography and security protocols such as secure transport layer security (TLS 1.2) and Internet protocol security (IPSEC) to safeguard sensitive cardholder data during transmission over open, public networks.
+PCI DSS requirement 4.1: Use strong cryptography and security protocols such as secure sockets layer (SSL) / transport layer security (TLS) and Internet protocol security (IPSEC) to safeguard sensitive cardholder data during transmission over open, public networks.

 Refer to the Dataflow diagram for an understanding of the flow of encrypted data associated with IDPMS.